Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Data Methods

-To assess the statistical significance of the obtained event coincidence rates, we assume both involved event sequences to be distributed randomly, independently and uniformly~\citep{donges_nonlinear_2011,rammig_coincidences_2015,Siegmund2016a,Siegmund2016b}.
-A corresponding $p$-value is estimated analytically from the (binomial) probability distribution of event coincidence rates that would occur by chance only.
-We consider an empirical event coincidence rate as statistically significant if its $p$-value is smaller than a confidence level of $\alpha=0.05$ (for mathematical details, see \cite{Donges2016a}).
+To assess the statistical significance of the empirical event coincidence rates, we assume both involved event sequences to be distributed randomly, independently and uniformly~\citep{donges_nonlinear_2011,Donges2016a}.
+A corresponding $p$-value is derived analytically from the probability distribution of event coincidence rates that would occur by chance only.
+We consider an empirical event coincidence rate as statistically significant if its associated $p$-value is smaller than a confidence level of $\alpha=0.05$~\citep{Donges2016a}.